 Queensland Government On-time Payment Policy

-From 1 July 2020, we will reduce payment time frames for small business suppliers from 30 calendar days to 20 calendar days for eligible invoices of any value.
+From 1 July 2020, we will reduce payment time frames for our small business suppliers from 30 calendar days to 20 calendar days for eligible invoices of any value.

 To enable your small business to be paid within 20 calendar days from 1 July 2020, register your details on the On-time Payment Small Business Register.